 The course “Greek Island Architecture, Culture and Identity” will take place on four different islands, each revealing a unique history and tradition.
 We will spend five days on each island sketching, observing, writing, interviewing, studying, and exploring what everyday life is like in these communities.
 The final seven days will be spent on Tinos where students will be invited to work collectively and suggest solutions to the various challenges they observed.
 The course will conclude with a two-day forum on these matters, a forum joined by artists, researchers and architects.

 This course requires a minimum enrollment of 10, with a maximum enrollment of 18.

 60 contact hours

-The course starts on the island of Naxos and ends on the island of Tinos.
+The course starts in Athens and ends on the island of Tinos.
 Students should make international travel arrangements accordingly.
 Transportation between destinations of the course, as well as during day excursions, is included in the course fee.